If you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business. - Gary Cohn, American Business Leader IBM

 Now that you’ve taken time to investigate the idea on implementing stay interviews to help retain your workforce, to the next step is to explore the types of skills you will need as an interviewer.
 Being a successful leader includes holding meaningful conversations - a skill that requires effort and practice.
 Instead, there are a handful of proven skills that transform the ordinary into extraordinary.

-This year, 2020, has tested companies’ agility and adaptability to the unforeseen.
+2020 tested companies’ agility and adaptability to the unforeseen.
 The fortunate companies that were able to keep their doors open, have been learning day by day what is needed to survive and thrive in the future.

 One essential piece continues to be pertinent – employees.
 Employees are the ones who are continuing to generate revenue, produce quality goods, and satisfy customers.
 Being reminded of this, it is critical to retain those skilled workers during these possible trying times.
 So, ask yourself, how can you truly make each individual employee a priority? – Through conducting stay interviews.